noudess/docs-main/Microsoft-Visual-C-Plus-Plus-Runtime-Libraries.md

 Runtime libraries are needed to run PHP compiled with that specific version.
 XAMPP installer package uses these libraries.
 Most likely you already have them installed, but not everyone does.
+Not all libraries are required, so select whichever you need.

 ***